 Here we test the use of Angiosperms 353 probes to barcode plant species found in pollen loads collected from wild foraging bumble bees.

-To verify the accuracy for this barcoding system we compared the data to museum species, observation studies, and species distribution modelling to identify likely candidate species.
+To verify the accuracy for the Angiosperms 353 barcoding system, we compared pollen load data to museum species, observational field studies, and species distribution modelling to identify likely candidate species.

-By utilizing Species distribution modelling we allow users to create a regionally appropriate sequence databases which may use increase the alignment algorithms minimizing need for large computational power, and run time.
+By using species distribution modelling, we allow users to create regionally appropriate sequence databases which can increase the alignment algorithms, minimizing need for large computational power and run time.

 We show that the Angiosperms 353 probes, which are currently being used in the largest ever plant systematic endeavor, offers significant promise to metagenomic approaches.